- Colorado Humanities - https://coloradohumanities.org -

 FACILITATOR TRAINING [1]

-Learn How to Facilitate Community Conversations Free Facilitator Training for Reflective Conversations prepares people to plan and facilitate conversations about vital issues and questions across different beliefs and backgrounds.
-Coloradans who complete
+Learn How to Facilitate Community Conversations The Facilitator Training for Reflective Conversations prepares people to plan and facilitate conversations about vital issues and questions across different beliefs and backgrounds.
+Training participants will learn

 THE FIVE STATES OF COLORADO [16]